(Keywords: rotator cuff syndrome, chiropractic help, shoulder pain, frozen shoulder)

 Regular stretching before activity is the key to the healthy functioning of the shoulder muscles and joints.
 Otherwise wear and tear, or degeneration, of the muscles and tendons occur.
 Tearing of the rotator cuff tendons is an especially painful injury.
 A torn rotator-cuff creates a very weak shoulder.
 Most of the time patients with torn rotator cuff are in late middle age.
 But rotator cuffs tears can happen at any age.

-Rotator cuff muscle tears can occur from a single traumatic injury, for example a fall on the outstretched arm, causing immediate severe shoulder pain.
-If a fracture, or torn ligaments occurs at the same time, then of course the rotator-cuff injury may be missed, and the treatment of the fracture (immobilisation) may unavoidably be the very worst treatment for the muscle injury.
+If a fracture, or torn ligaments occurs at the same time, then of course the rotator cuff injury may be missed, and the treatment of the fracture, obviously immobilisation, may unavoidably be the very worst treatment for the muscle injury.
 It can't be helped.
-Just rehab of the shoulder, once it comes out of the sling, will be further prolonged and more difficult.

 Most tears, however, are the result of overuse of these muscles and tendons over a period of years, starting with a minor injury that is not adequately cared for.
 People who are especially at risk are those who engage in repetitive overhead sports such as tennis and weight lifting.

-This nasty shoulder syndrome frequently starts after a whiplash injury, usually many years ealier and long forgotten.
+This nasty shoulder syndrome frequently starts after a whiplash injury, usually many years earlier and long forgotten.
 It is indeed difficult to prove the link.
-WHIPLASH CHIROPRACTIC ... long forgotten.
-Progressive irritation of the nerves from the neck that supply the shoulder by a Chiropractic Subluxation weakens the shoulder muscles and makes them vulnerable to sprains and strains.

-For unknown reasons, smokers are more prone to RIGHT shoulder pain.
+For unknown reasons, smokers are more prone to right shoulder pain.

-weakened by some other problem, either in the neck and sometimes in the
+A frank tear usually doesn't occur unless the muscle is already weakened by some other problem, either in the neck and sometimes in the acromioclavicular joint.

 Nonsurgical Treatment